ovh/docs/pages/web_cloud/web_hosting/ssl-activate-https-website/guide.en-gb.md

 For example, pay special attention to the addresses you use in your website’s code.
 If possible:

-- prefer the use of relative addresses like: `../img/header.png`;
+- Prefer the use of relative addresses, for example: `../img/header.png`.
 - Avoid using absolute addresses with the *HTTP* protocol, such as: `http://domain.tld/img/header.png`.

 If necessary, adapt your website’s code accordingly.